knightbeat/bootcamp20160722/README.md

   6. Try the `transport-options` service with [POSTMAN](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en)
      - http://docker.machine:8080/transport-options/routes?from=KT89HA&to=SW96DE&at=1933
      - http://docker.machine:8080/transport-options/routes/LNDN00012
+     - Add header `Accept` with value `application/json` and see the response.
+     - Add header `Accept` with value `text/xml` and see the response.
-  7. Go to `../bootcamp20160722/mss-source/Transportation-costs-service` directory
+  7. Go to `bootcamp20160722/mss-source/Transportation-costs-service` directory
   8. Build the microservice with Maven
      - `mvn clean install`
   9. Start the relevant microservice container with Docker Quickstart terminal.